Brown diamond: Rise in popularity

-Baumgold Bros., a diamond cutter and fine jewelry importer in the 1950s and 1960s, rebranded brown diamonds in order to entice sales.
-Names included champagne, amber, cognac and chocolate.
-Other companies followed the Baumgold Bros. lead and named different shades clove, coffee, caramel, cappuccino, mocha, espresso, cinnamon and even tobacco.
-This rebranding had some initial success, but ultimately the massive number of names caused confusion in the marketplace.

 In 1986, massive amounts of brown diamonds were brought to the market.
 Rio Tinto opened the Argyle mine in Australia, in which 80% of the diamonds mined were brown in color.
 DeBeers followed this trend and in 1996 introduced massive number of brown diamonds to the market.
 These brown diamonds were previously used only for industrial purposes.

 The value of brown diamonds was hard to determine since the GIA and other third party assessors did not evaluate these diamonds.
-To rectify the issue, Rio Tinto created a grading system where C1 represents the lightest color and C7 represents the darkest hue.
+To rectify the issue, Rio Tinto created a grading system where C1 represents the lightest color and C7 the darkest.

 In 2000, the fine jewelry company Le Vian trademarked the term "chocolate diamond" and introduced a new brown jewelry line.
 Le Vian worked with the supplier Rio Tinto and partnered with the retailer, Signet Jewelers.
 The brand heavily advertised the 'chocolate diamond' line including a massive TV media spend.
 The campaign was a success; in 2007 virtually no one was searching for "chocolate diamonds", and in 2014 the number jumped to 400,000 times a year.